konchan/serf_handler/README.md

 ============
 [![Build Status](https://travis-ci.org/konchan/serf_handler.svg?branch=master)](https://travis-ci.org/konchan/serf_handler)

 [Serf](http://www.serfdom.io/) is a cluster orchestration framework which developed by [HashiCorp](http://www.hashicorp.com/).
-Serf allows you to execute your scripts when serf event occur.
+Serf allows you to execute your scripts when serf event occurs.
 You can simply extend SerfHandler and process serf events.
 Serf_handler is a very simple Ruby framework with no dependencies.
 I have a lot in reference to [this code](https://github.com/garethr/serf-master).